 In order to be able to have the most impact, communication is key.
 For this reason Sister Maureen Grady, CSC, teaches a communication course to nursing students to help enhance their communication skills with patients and their families.
 Compassion is at the heart of caring for others and a strong value of the Sisters of the Holy Cross, the sponsors of Saint Mary’s.

-In addition to having a strong undergraduate nursing program, the department also offers the Doctor of Nursing Practice.
+Nursing graduates have pursued advanced degrees at Saint Mary's College, Duquesne University, Indiana University, New York University, Valparaiso University and others.
 You can build on your bachelor’s degree with a Doctor of Nursing Practice (DNP) degree from Saint Mary's College directly after you receive your BSN.
 Unique to this program are courses in social entrepreurship and data analytics, which prepare you for innovative thinking and practice change.
 You’ll benefit from Saint Mary's student-centered approach to education and emphasis on relationship-based patient care at the graduate level.
 You’ll emerge with a powerful degree that will allow you to improve lives.
-Learn more about the DNP Program.